 Effective management of significant ESG risks and opportunities is an important indicator of good governance that we believe helps protect and enhance long-term company success.

-Our Engagement Strategy (2020)
+Our Strategy (2023)

 As the scope and urgency of society’s greatest challenges have evolved, so have the priorities for governance reform.
 Our current focus is to encourage companies to:

 Sustainability reporting enables investors and other stakeholders to understand if and how effectively companies manage and measure ESG risks and opportunities, as well as evaluate progress toward achieving their goals.
-It also can play an instrumental role in increasing operational efficiencies, enhancing competitiveness, and identifying new revenue generating opportunities, not to mention building brand and reputational value, attracting and retaining talent, and better managing an evolving regulatory landscape.
-We expect inaugural reporting to emphasize the most material and salient ESG factors and subsequent reporting to provide more decision-useful information on strategy, management and oversight, and performance over time.
+From a company perspective, robust ESG management and disclosure help corporate leaders increase operational efficiencies, enhance competitiveness and brand recognition, identify revenue-generating opportunities, and respond to an evolving regulatory landscape.
+We expect inaugural reporting to emphasize the most material and salient ESG factors and subsequent reporting to provide more consistent, comparable, decision-useful information on strategy, management and oversight, and performance over time.